Everything about the new Swedish gender law

 An overwhelming majority of the Swedish government voted yes to a new gender law.
 This was after much debate regarding what is and is not right for the Swedish citizens.
 But what does the new gender law actually mean?
 And how will it make a difference?
 Below, a summary of the most important changes that the new law will entail.

-The new gender law comes into force starting July 1st 2025.
+The new Swedish gender law comes into force starting July 1st 2025.
 Unlike the current law, the new one targets all people who want to change their legal gender.
 Today, it’s only possible for transgender people to change their legal gender.
 Other groups, such as people that are non-binary, who doesn’t identify themselves as trans but want to change their legal gender aren’t able to do so under the current law.
 A persons legal gender is what is stated in your passport and what your Swedish social security number indicates.
 So it’s not about making physical changes to the body.
-In other words, the new gender law makes it possible to change legal gender on paper.
+In other words, the new Swedish gender law makes it possible to change legal gender on paper.
 So you’re not obligated to undergo surgery or physically change gender to do so anymore.
 This is also something that particularly benefits non-binary people.

 The age limit for changing legal gender will also be lowered to 16 compared to today’s 18.
 And you don’t have to have a gender dysphoria diagnosis to be able to make the change.
 A simple doctor’s certificate will be enough.
 However, minors need their guardian’s approval to change their legal gender.